 - baking soda, vanilla, salt

-You can find the detailed recipe for Gluten Free Chocolate Chip Cookies at the bottom of this post or by using the Jump to Recipe button at the top.
+You can find the detailed recipe for these oat flour chocolate chip cookies at the bottom of this post or by using the Jump to Recipe button at the top.
 But here I summarize the quick steps to make them.

 Step 4.
 Use a small cookie scoop to put 12 cookies on pan, and top with chips.

 Step 5.
-Bake for 12 minutes, sprinkle top with a few more chips, and cool and eat!
+Bake for 10-12 minutes, sprinkle top with a few more chips, and cool for 10 minutes in the pan.

 1. Measure the flour correctly.
 You can weigh it but I have great success using the spoon and leveling method.
 Just loosen the flour in the bag with a fork.
 Use the fork to fill measuring cups and use a knife to level the cups.

-To test if baking powder is still working, pour ¼ cup boiled water over ½ tsp baking powder.
+- To test if baking powder is still working, pour ¼ cup boiled water over ½ teaspoon baking powder.
 If it bubbles up, it's still active, if it doesn't, it isn't and you it won't work to raise your baked goods.

-To test if baking SODA is still working, put ¼ tsp of lemon juice or ACV over ½ tsp baking SODA.
+- To test if baking SODA is still working, put ¼ teaspoon of lemon juice or ACV over ½ teaspoon baking SODA.
 If it bubbles up, it's still active, if it doesn't, it isn't and you it won't work to raise your baked goods.